CocoaPods/cdn.cocoapods.org/README.md

 The new build process uses GH Actions to create the static indices and runs roughly every 7 minutes.
 The result is deployed into a GitHub Pages environment.

-The `CNAME` is currently set to `cdn2.cocoapods.org` for experimenting.
-This needs to change for production.

 ## How the CDN works

 Our CDN works by taking the [CocoaPods Specs](https://github.com/CocoaPods/Specs/) repo and creating static files which tells the CocoaPods CLI what pods and versions exist currently.